tapjs/tapjs/docs/src/content/docs/api/mocks/index.md

 t.equal(myModule.fnThatUsesMyHelper(), 'bar')
 ```

+## API

+The `t.mock` function takes two arguments:

+- The string path to the module that is being required, relative to the
+  current test file.
+- The key/value pairs of paths (relative to the current test) and the value
+  that should be returned when anything in the loaded module requires those
+  modules.

+The return value is the result of loading the specified module in the
+context of the mocks provided.

 ## Alternatives

-In case you find yourself needing a more robust solution one that for example,
+In case you find yourself needing a more robust solution one that for
-also handles CommonJS cache and more.
-Here are some of the mocking libraries
+example, also handles CommonJS cache and more.
+Here are some of the mocking
-that inspired this API, you might want to give them a try:
+libraries that inspired this API, you might want to give them a try:

 - [`require-inject`](https://www.npmjs.com/package/require-inject)
 - [`proxyquire`](https://www.npmjs.com/package/proxyquire)